 Our alumni define our success.
 In the last thirty-four years, we have enjoyed watching over 750 students successfully transition out of Chartwell and enter the schools of their choice.
 We celebrate all of their many achievements!

-A few weeks ago, Nolan Dost (Class of '15), made an unexpected visit to his alma mater.
+Nolan Dost (Class of '15), made an unexpected visit to Chartwell.
 He was ecstatic to be back on campus and reconnect with the friends and teachers that provided him comfort, understanding, and inspiration.
-After attending Chartwell for 4 years, Nolan enrolled at DigiPen Institute of Technology near Seattle where he is currently a sophomore.
+After attending Chartwell for 4 years, Nolan enrolled at DigiPen Institute of Technology near Seattle.
 Before leaving the campus that day, Nolan shared with us a powerful message of appreciation: "Chartwell changed my life.
 I'm achieving amazing things at University that I never would have dreamed of attaining if not for Chartwell.
 I learned skills at this school that I couldn't have learned in any other school...
 I learned about myself, and Chartwell taught me I could achieve my dreams."

 Nolan's message tells the story many families experience in the transformative years of school; "Chartwell changed my life."
 This statement is the ultimate compliment for those who see the value in providing the most thoughtful and purposeful future for students whose needs and talents are often not recognized or meet successfully.

-Nick Lombardi, who will be attending UC Santa Barbara in the fall, arrived at Chartwell’s doors as a struggling fourth grade student reading at a first grade level.
+Nick Lombardi arrived at Chartwell’s doors as a struggling fourth grade student reading at a first grade level.
 Nick remembers that, as a result of his struggles, he was constantly being pulled out of classes to work in special programs and, consequently, “the kids picked on me and called me all sorts of names.”
 Nick credits his parents with their determination to help their son and after researching the available options, Nick was enrolled at Chartwell.

 Nick writes, “In Chartwell I found a place to breathe and mature.
 I learned new strategies to cope with my learning differences…I learned to advocate for myself.”
 He recognizes that all of these small steps accumulated; that he gained confidence and learned communication skills.
 Ready for a greater challenge, Nick transitioned to public middle school for Grade 8 and from there to high school.
 Relying on the skills and foundation that Chartwell provided, Nick worked hard—very, very hard—to achieve his dream of graduating from high school and going on to college.